The Complete Guide to the Mysterious Things of Tono, Iwate - Yokai Legends and Unknown Trivia

 Zashiki-warashi and the Tales of Tono

-Kunio Yanagita interpreted the legend of the Zashiki-warashi as "a manifestation of folk beliefs that find spirituality in the house itself."
-It is a unique case even among Japanese yokai legends that a supernatural being is considered a "sign of happiness."
+Kunio Yanagita interpreted the legend of the Zashiki-warashi as "an expression of folk belief that finds spirituality in the house itself."
+The fact that it was considered a "sign of happiness" despite being a supernatural being is a unique case even within Japanese yokai legends.

 Tengu and the Tales of Tono